bergercookie/syncall/readme-fs-gkeep.md

   supported.
 You also have to be consistent specifying the name of the said directory, i.e., always specify it as an absolute path or always add it as the same relative path.
-As the verbatim name provided is used for naming this combination this will create two different combinatinons and will lead to duplication of entries.
+As the verbatim name provided is used for naming this combination this will create two different combinations and will lead to duplication of entries.

   ```sh